FePhyFoFum/phyx/README.md

 License: GPL https://www.gnu.org/licenses/gpl-3.0.html

 Some of the sequence comparison operations use the very nice [edlib library](https://github.com/Martinsos/edlib#alignment-methods).
 These are reported in this publication: [Martin Šošić, Mile Šikić; Edlib: a C/C ++ library for fast, exact sequence alignment using edit distance.
 Bioinformatics 2017 btw753. doi: 10.1093/bioinformatics/btw753](https://academic.oup.com/bioinformatics/article/33/9/1394/2964763/Edlib-a-C-C-library-for-fast-exact-sequence).

+## Documentation
+Documentation resides in several locations (all slightly out of date, alas).
+A [pdf manual](https://github.com/FePhyFoFum/phyx/tree/master/doc) is available in the `doc/` directory.
+A slightly-less-out-of-date list of the current programs with examples can be found [on the wiki](https://github.com/FePhyFoFum/phyx/wiki/Program-list).
+See a brief overview [here](https://twitter.com/i/moments/1067839564927008769).

 ## Update 31 May 2018
 If you have been using phyx and things are not working after a recent pull, this is because of a change in configuration.
 Please do the following in the `src` directory to remedy the situation: